balfiere/RecordAudioOutputHyprland/README.md

 ![a recording icon](image-1.png)

-Defaults to using ffmpeg to record audio, but parec or pw_record can be used as well (see script on what lines to modify).
+Defaults to using ffmpeg to record audio, but parec or pw-record can be used as well (see script on what lines to modify).

 ## How to use